javieroc/learning-haskell/README.md

 Then 20
 ```

-### Define a function that substract 12 from half its argument
+Define a function that substract 12 from half its argument

 ```
 substract12 x = half x - 12
 ```

-## Write a function to calculate the volume of a box
+Write a function to calculate the volume of a box

 ```
 volume h w l = h * w * l
 ```

-## Sumary

-1. Variables store values (which can be any arbitrary Haskell expression).
-2. Variables do not change within a scope.
-3. Functions help you write reusable code.
-4. Functions can accept more than one parameter.

 # Chapter 2